-Hartnett holds a Marketing Graduateship from the Marketing Institute of Ireland & a post-graduate diploma in Finance from the Association of Chartered Certified Accountants (ACCA).
+Hartnett is a graduate of the Marketing Institute of Ireland and holds a post-graduate diploma in Finance from the Association of Chartered Certified Accountants.
 He has completed the executive management program at Stanford University, Palo Alto, California.

 John Stanton is the President of the Irish Innovation Center (IIC) dedicated to the growth of Irish technology start-ups in the Silicon Valley.
 He also serves as Executive Director of the Irish Technology Leadership Group (ITLG), a non-profit aimed at helping Ireland embrace new technology opportunities.
 In addition, John is a member of the Irish Technology Capital (ITC) management team investing in "Market Changing" early stage, high growth companies.

 John has amassed a wide variety of technology and entrepreneurial experience over his 25 year career.
 Prior to joining the IIC in 2010, John served as President of MarketMinds, a consultancy firm he founded dedicated to bringing new products to market.
 He also served as Founder and CEO of CubeGuard, a simple but elegant office productivity tool for preventing interruptions and communicating availability status to coworkers.